 Open up menus and dialogs through a generic user interface framework on any display.

-Call remote APIs through WiFi using the generic HTTP library - or even crazier: serve up an API yourself!.
+Call and serve APIs through WiFi using the generic HTTP library.

 We offer a collection of tutorials to help you navigate this ecosystem: the Dooba Wiki.